ska-telescope/ska-oso-pht-ui/docs/src/userGuide/proposal/LandingPage.rst

    :width: 20%
    :alt: Clone Icon

-.. |iconunaccept| image:: /images/unacceptableicon.png
+.. |confirmBtn| image:: /images/confirmBtn.png
-   :width: 3%
+   :width: 20%
-   :alt: Clone Icon
+   :alt: Confirm Button

 Landing Page
 ============
-On the landing page is a summary table of the proposals associated with you.
-These will be proposals you have participated in either as a Principal investigator or as a Co-Investigator.
-The table in :numref:`Figure %s <figure3>` lists proposals with the following information:
+On the landing page is a summary table of the submissions associated with you, either as a creator, or as a contributor.
+The table in :numref:`Figure %s <figure3>` lists submissions with the following information:

-- **Proposal ID** : Unique identifier for each proposal.
-- **Proposal Type** : The type of proposal.
-- **Cycle** : SKAO observing cycle associated with the proposal.
-- **Proposal Title** : The title of the proposal.
-- **PI** : Principal Investigator of the proposal.
-A proposal without a PI indicated will have the |iconunaccept| icon as seen in :numref:`Figure %s <figure3>`.
-- **Status** : Current status of the proposal (e.g., draft, submitted, Under Review, Accepted, Withdrawn, Rejected).
-- **Last Updated** : Date and time the proposal was last modified.
-- **Allowed actions** (|ico4|) on each proposal.
+- **Actions** (|ico4|) on each submission.
 See  :numref:`Table %s <mytest>`.
+- **Submission ID** : Unique identifier for each submission.
+- **Cycle selection** : SKAO observing cycle associated with the submission.
+- **Title** : The title of the submission.
+- **Type** : The type of submission.
+This can be either a proposal or a Science Verification.
+- **Status** : Current status of the submission (e.g., draft, submitted, Under Review, Accepted, Withdrawn, Rejected).
+- **Last Updated** : Date and time the submission was last modified.
+- **Call Closes** : Date when the cycle associated with the submission will close.

 .. _figure3: